-If you are like me, we are soon going to join thousands of other educators, administrators, curriculum coordinators, teacher educators, and education professionals in Minneapolis, Minnesota for the NCTE Annual Convention.
-Here are the Top 10 things you to do to prepare for this conference.
+I am so looking forward to joining thousands of other educators, administrators, curriculum coordinators, teacher educators, and education professionals in Houston, Texas for the NCTE Annual Convention.
+Here are some things you can to do to prepare for this conference.

-- Join the #nctechat Twitter Conversation on Sunday, November 15, 2015, at 8 p.m.
+- Join the #nctechat Twitter Conversation on Sunday, November 11, 2018, at 8 p.m.
 ET.
-The topic for the chat is the Convention theme, “Promoting Responsibility, Creativity, and the Arts of Language”.
-The chat will be hosted by local committee chair Sandy Hayes (@sjhayes8) as well as Sarah Gross (@thereadingzone).
+The topic for the chat is the Convention theme, “Raising Student Voice: Speaking Out for Equity and Justice.”
 This chat always gets me even more excited about the upcoming Convention!

 - Go through the physical program book, online program PDF or searchable program, or download the mobile app (iOS or Android) and plan your schedule.
 It’s nice to know what each day might look like.
-That said, have some back-up sessions or events selected.
+Of course, be sure to have some back-up sessions or events selected.
 It’s helpful to refer to the map as well.

 - Make sure to wear your badge.
 It’s what you need to get into the Exhibit Hall and attend sessions and events.